 In an age where everything seems to have been explored and there is nothing new to be found, we celebrate a different way of looking at the world.
 Atlas Obscura is a collaborative project.
 We depend on our far-flung community of explorers (like you!) to help us discover amazing, hidden spots, and share them with the world.
 If you know of a curious place that’s not already in the Atlas, let us know.

 Cereal Magazine, published twice a year, is divided into city-specific chapters.
 Each chapter comprises features on places, people and products, paired with striking photography.
 An interlude section, included in every volume, features a selection of style and culture articles.
 Our city guides provide a tightly edited selection of our favourite places in a number of cities around the world.
 Each online guide comes with an introduction to the city alongside essential information, and features anywhere from 10-20 locations, exclusively photographed by us and our team, and laid out in an editorial style.
 We also produce printed guide books for select cities.

 Professional Hobo: In 2006, I decided to take the plunge.
 I sold my financial planning practice in Toronto Canada, and got rid of all of my belongings in order to free myself up for the adventure of a lifetime.
 Since early 2007, I’ve been on the road, traveling slowly through over 30 countries and five continents.
 I have lived a variety of lifestyles by working in trade for my accommodation.
 My location independent writing career takes care of the rest of the expenses.
 As such, I can travel in a financially sustainable manner like this for as long as I wish.
-Nora also has an allied website that caters to all things sustainable when it comes to travelling the globe.
 She has written books and has courses for download that will help the peripatetic among us to achieve the goal of travelling while making money on the road.